My usual method for setting up a new computer is to install

 It’s never super clean, but this does speed me up enough to get moving quickly.
 I’ve considered

-sync folder with a ton of excludes, but I want to be a bit more
+setting up a more global $HOME sync folder with a ton of excludes, but I want to be a bit more

 intentional about updating my system configuration.